dbojan/mpv-scripts-visualizer-without-text/Readme.md

 v 2026-04-07-1

-It displays visualizers when there is no video played
+It displays visualizers when there is no video played, without text in the middle.

 ### Installing: